Skip Navigation

 5. Fixed Deposits

-Fixed deposits are one of the most common and most traditional fixed-income investment avenues.
+Fixed deposits are one of the most common and traditional fixed-income investment avenues.
 They are mainly preferred by risk-averse investors who do not mind gaining limited returns in exchange for wealth security.
 Fixed deposits are offered by banks and non-banking financial institutions and come with various short to long-term tenures.

 6. Bonds